Other resources for researching legal careers

 Deborah Schneider, Should You Really Be a Lawyer?: The Guide to Smart Career Choices Before, During & After Law School

 An excellent book that really takes you through the decision-making process about legal careers.

 NALP, The Official Guide to Legal Specialties

 This is a great introduction to various legal fields, giving a good idea of the actual work lawyers in such fields do.
 However!
 It’s now 20 years old, so some, but not all, of it is getting pretty seriously out of date.
 Updated career manuals are available from NALP in their bookstore, in the “career paths” category.

 Nancy Levit & Douglas O. Linder, The Happy Lawyer: Making a Good Life in the Law

 There is a high misery quotient among practicing attorneys.
-This book is exploring the underlying reasons for that widespread discontent and helping those interested in pursuing legal careers find more satisfaction in their work.
+This book explores the underlying reasons for that widespread discontent and aims to help those interested in pursuing legal careers find more satisfaction in their work.